pbutler1418/Rugby-Wiki/guide-to-rugby/README.md

 ## Description

-Your one stop shop to stay up to date with all rugby related info in the world.
+Rugby Wiki is meant to be your one stop shop to stay up to date with all rugby related info in the world.
+The intention of the app is to provide a place where emerging rugby fans can dive in and learn more about this great sport.
-The app will allow the user to research multiple aspects of the game from leagues and teams all over the world.
+The app will allow the user to research information on players, teams, leagues, and even view rugby highlights from all over the world.
+Rugby Wiki was created using HTML, CSS, Javascript, and the React Javascript library, and is deployed on Surge.

 Link to deployed site: